 It’s no secret that Chevy’s LS engines are good breathers, so when you force-feed one with a few pounds of boost, its output sprouts like Godzilla’s vegetable garden.
-Stock, production-vehicle engines are generally capable of handling the boost delivered by basic bolt-on blower kits – anywhere from 5-8 pounds, which typically adds about 100-120 rear-wheel horsepower.
+Stock, production-vehicle engines are generally capable of handling the boost delivered by basic bolt-on blower kits – anywhere from 5 to 8 pounds, which typically adds about 100 to 120 rear-wheel horsepower.

 That ain’t bad, but when you’re planning to go after bigger dyno numbers with a high-boost charge, a stronger bottom end is called for because the factory parts simply weren’t designed for that type of performance.
 In this three-part series, we’re going after big numbers to help our new 1978 Malibu wagon project car “Fugly” get down the quarter-mile in the 9-second range.
 So thus begins the build of our 1,000+ horsepower, Whipple supercharged behemoth Chevy Performance LSX376-B15.
 By the way, you can check out the second installment by clicking here, and the third installment by clicking here.

 We’re going to show you nearly every nut and bolt involved in this project in words, photos and video, starting here with the assembly of one of Chevrolet Performance’s boost-ready LSX376B-series crate engines, which will be foundation for our build-up.
 After this, we’ll show how the engine responds with a large-displacement supercharger, sneaking up on our power goal with moderate boost and the crate engine’s stock valvetrain.
 Then, we’ll got nuts with higher boost, a Crane Cams solid-roller camshaft and complementing valvetrain, and maybe some other hardcore parts.
 We’re looking for 1,000+ horsepower and plan to rely on Holley’s new Dominator EFI system to conduct the air/fuel symphony.